Board of Trustees

-A young Asian-American Buddhist monk who serves as the men's side chaplain, an instructor, and a translator in Dharma Realm Buddhist University.
+A young Asian-American Buddhist monk who serves as the men's side chaplain, an assistant professor, and a translator in Dharma Realm Buddhist University.

 Brings to the DRBU Board four decades of experience serving on various boards and contributing to higher education as an administrator and professor.

 A DRBU instructor and administrative faculty member, who serves on the Board of Trustees' finance committee.
 She is also a monastic with Dharma Realm Buddhist Association.

 Retired business owner and entrepreneur.
 Peggy Brevoort founded, with her husband, the late Bill Brevoort, Buddha Root Farm in 1971, which was sold to the DRBA in 1999.
 Peggy has a background in business, market research, accounting and non-profit Board development work.
 Most recently on Board of Bastyr University, Kenmore, WA.
 Took refuge with Ven.
 Master Hsuan Hua in 1975.